MRCIEU/BIOMAP_ad_ewas/README.md

 # 4b.
 Variance EWAS adjusting for cell counts
-Please run script var-ewas-AD-cc.R in this repository (xxx).
+Please run script var-ewas-AD-cc.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/var-ewas-AD-cc.R).
+If you get an error along the lines of the model being singular, it's likely due to cell count proportions.
+Simply remove one of the cell counts like this: covariates <- covariates[!covariates=="Baso"]

 This script will produce the following 4 output files that you need to send to us:
 - [cohort_name]_var-ewas-pheno_summary_numeric_vars_meanSD-cc.csv